commodity-js/commodity/packages/supplier/README.md

 Let the market and the supply chain deliver the resources and services ("products") you need, where you need them.

-A powerful, type-inferred, and hyper-minimalistic library for Context Propagation, Reactive Caching, Optimistic Mutations, and Waterfall Management.
+A powerful, type-inferred, and hyper-minimalistic library for Context Propagation, Reactive Caching, Optimistic Mutations, Waterfall Management, and Dependency Injection (DI).

 ## Background